 Russel Wong shared: “In an ever-evolving world we live in, I enjoyed photographing these timeless images that had stood the test of time.”

-The exhibition takes a winding path through the two sections, but intersects in a contemplative space between that contrasts ukiyo-e artist Utagawa Hiroshige’s woodblock print of a morning scene at Nihonbashi – the first stop in his well-loved series Fifty-Three Stations of the Tōkaidō – with Russel Wong’s photograph of the Sanjō Bridge, which is the final stop in the series.
+The exhibition takes a winding path through the two sections, but intersects in a contemplative space between that contrasts ukiyo-e artist Utagawa Hiroshige’s woodblock print of a morning scene at Nihonbashi, is juxtaposed with Russel Wong’s photograph of the Sanjō Bridge today in its current form.
 This juxtaposition of past and present, both in medium and subject, seeks to prompt re-evaluation of lines drawn between traditional and contemporary, and reflection on how past trends and lifestyles can echo surprisingly vividly in today’s modern society.

 Life in Edo | Russel Wong in Kyoto runs from 16th April to 17th October 2021.
 Admission charges to the exhibition apply.
 For visit their website here